LucasLacerdaUX/Shopify-Summer2019/README.md

 ### 4.5 Accessibility

 The first goal I usually set on almost every single project is the same: try to make it usable for **everyone**.
 Tech should not divide us or magnify the inequality between us.
-It can be a matter of preference - some people like to navigate websites using a keyboard, others prefer mouse - or need - like people with disabilities.
+It can be a matter of preference - some people like to navigate websites using a keyboard, others prefer mouse - or need - like people with either temporary, situational or permanent disabilities.

 To ensure a great experience for everyone, many decisions on this project were based on the [Techniques for WCAG 2.0](https://www.w3.org/TR/WCAG20-TECHS/) guidelines and recommendations by other professionals.
 Using `captions` elements to describe tables and `labels` to provide an alternative text for inputs, images and buttons are a great example on the efforts to make web apps accessible.
+Touch targets, such as `button`s or `input`s meet the minimum target size of 44 by 44 pixels, as defined on [Success Criterion 2.5.5](https://www.w3.org/WAI/WCAG21/Understanding/target-size.html).

 A specific decision was made for this project: since the main interface is based on a Search Results page, it's important to tell users using Screen Readers what has been searched for and how many results were found.
 For that, we used an `aria-live="polite"` region to make sure the content is readen by the SR and the user is informed that the result list has been updated.